Bodies in Space

 ⦿

-Please note we are continuously adapting to participant feedback - join us to be part of this community-led, ongoing project.
+• Please note we are continuously adapting to participant feedback - join us to be part of this community project.
+For updates, join our WhatsApp Community.

-• Signup: A first-come, first-served sign-up list opens at the start of each session, limited to 5 performance slots.
+A first-come, first-served sign-up list opens at the start of each session.
+Physical presence at the start of the session is the only way to book a performance spot for the evening.
 Consistently with the ethos of the workshop, these are not bookable remotely.
-Physical presence at the start of the session is the only way to book a performance spot for the evening.
-If you are coming to observe, you may arrive between 6 and 8 PM at the latest.
-Anyone performing is strongly encouraged to stay until the end to contribute to the process.
+Latecomers are welcome to join until 8 PM latest.

 • 6:00 - 6:30 PM: List of arrivals opens and check-in + warm-up